About this draft

 The Code of Practice

-2. Having a clear policy and procedure for handling statutory requests for flexible working can be helpful in setting out the different stages and requirements so that everyone knows what is to be expected.
+2. Having a clear policy and procedure for handling statutory requests for flexible working can be helpful in making everyone aware of what is expected.

-4. Every employee has a statutory right to request flexible working under the Employment Rights Act 1996 and regulations made under it.
-The statutory right applies from the first day of employment.
+3. Every employee has a statutory right to request flexible working.
+This right applies from the first day of employment.

-5. A request must be in writing and must include:
+4. A request must be in writing and state that it is a statutory request for flexible working.
+It must include:

 - the date of the request

-An employer's procedure should make clear to their employees that the above information is to be included in any statutory request for flexible working.
+5. Employers should make clear to their employees that the above information must be included in any statutory request for flexible working.

 6. An employee may make two statutory requests for flexible working within any 12-month period.

-7. An employee may have only one live request for flexible working with the same employer at any one time.
-A request is live unless any of the following apply:
+7. An employee may have only one live request for flexible working with their employer at any one time.
+Once a request has been made, it remains live until any of the following occur:

-- a decision on the request has been made by the employer
+- a decision about the request is made by the employer

 - the request is withdrawn

-A request continues to be live during any appeal or any extension to the procedure that an employer and employee have agreed.
+A request continues to be live during any appeal or any extension to the statutory two-month decision period that an employer and employee may have agreed.

-8. Every request must be handled in a reasonable manner.
-This should include carefully assessing the effect of the requested change on the business and on the individual, including the potential benefits and impacts for both parties of accepting or rejecting it.
+8. Employers must handle every request in a reasonable manner.
+This should include carefully assessing the effect of the requested change for both the employer and the employee, such as the potential benefits or other impacts of accepting or rejecting it.

 - the burden of additional costs